-In this form this appears for instance as (CattaneoSchaetz, (1)).
-Notice that there are different conventions on the gradings possible, which lead to similar formulas with different sign factors.
+There are various different conventions on the gradings possible, which lead to similar formulas with different signs.

 A little later it was realized that the above huge sum expressions above just expresses the fact that the differential in a semifree dg-coalgebra squares to 0, :

 An -algebra is

 an -graded vector space ;

 equipped with a differential of degree on the free graded co-commutative coalgebra over that squares to 0

 Here the free graded co-commutative co-algebra is, as a vector space, the same as the graded Grassmann algebra whose elements we write as